Theresa May survives confidence vote but says she will not lead Tories into next election

 In Dublin, Ministers and spokespeople were instructed to “go dark” and refrain from commenting on the Conservative motion.

-One Government source speculated that if Mrs May had a strong win in the vote on the no-confidence motion, Conservative waverers might rally behind her, while EU leaders could be prompted to give her concessions to make a Commons vote on the deal easier to pass.
+One Government source speculated that if Mrs May had a strong win in the confidence vote, Conservative waverers might rally behind her, while EU leaders could be prompted to give her concessions to make a Commons vote on the deal easier to pass.

 ‘No change’

-In the Dáil on Wednesday, Mr Varadkar had said that the substance of the Brexit withdrawal treaty could not be changed, and while he and other EU leaders would work to provide assurances to the UK in terms of future relations, there could be no question of removing the backstop.
+In the Dáil on Wednesday, Mr Varadkar said that the substance of the Brexit withdrawal agreement could not be changed, and while he and other EU leaders would work to provide assurances to the UK in terms of future relations, there could be no question of removing the backstop.

 Sinn Féin leader Mary Lou McDonald responded to the situation by stepping up calls for a referendum on Irish unity in the event of a “no-deal” Brexit.